PCRacer/PCRacer/README.md

 - 👋 Hi, I’m @PCRacer

-- 👀 I’m interested in ... whatever makes me happy
+- 👀 I’m interested in ... whatever makes me happy 😊

-- 🌱 I’m currently learning ...
-To ignore idiots
+- 🌱 I’m currently learning ... as much as I can! 👽

 - 💞️ I’m looking to collaborate on ...
-My own stuff
+My own stuff 😏

 - 📫 How to reach me ...
-Please Don't!
+Please Don't! 🤔

 <!---
 PCRacer/PCRacer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.